emerconnelly/workout-tracker/README.md

 This is my first full-stack app, in an effort to learn more about web dev, containers, & GitOps.

-The initial primary objective is an SPA to keep track of workouts composed of exercises.
+The initial primary objective is a web SPA to keep track of workouts composed of exercises.

 ## stack